-Lawsuit: Washington state’s shuttling of foster kids between placements fails them
+Lawsuit: Washington’s shuttling of foster kids fails them

-Washington state is failing hundreds of foster children by shuttling them among placements, including short-term stays in hotels and state offices, advocacy groups alleged in a federal lawsuit.
+SEATTLE (AP) — Washington state is failing hundreds of foster children by shuttling them among placements, including short-term stays in hotels and state offices, advocacy groups alleged in a federal lawsuit — a problem that the responsible state agency has recognized.

-Disability Rights Washington, the National Center for Youth Law and the Seattle law firm Carney Gillespie on Thursday sued the state Department of Children, Youth and Families in U.S. District Court.
+Disability Rights Washington, the National Center for Youth Law and the Seattle law firm Carney Gillespie sued the Department of Children, Youth and Families in U.S. District Court on Thursday.

+The complaint said the department has a duty to protect and support children and help return them to their families if possible, but that instead the instability of the placements hurts them.
+One 13-year-old plaintiff who has been diagnosed with PTSD has been placed in 30 different foster or group homes across the state since 2016, and he has been placed in hotels or state offices 20 times for stays ranging from one night to two months, it said.

 “DCYF’s practices are re-traumatizing children, destroying their ability to bond with and trust adults, interrupting delivery of mental health care, disrupting educational attainment, and extinguishing any hope that children and their families will have the long-term stability they need and deserve,” the complaint said.